Where to Stay in Budapest - A Local’s Guide for First-Time Visitors

 I think these two contrasts, easily found just by crossing over from one side of the Danube River to the other, make it so that Buda and Pest together create a really unique and multifaceted cityscape that’s pretty special within Europe.

-Now, which side and neighborhood is the right base for you will depend on what you’re looking for, so to help you decide, I’ve provided a nice introduction to many of my recommended neighborhoods below.
+Now, which side and neighborhood is the right base for you will depend on what you’re looking for, so to help you decide, I’ve provided below a detailed overview of the 4 principal neighborhoods that I typically recommend to visitors, along with a few other options which are a bit less central but offer very different (typically more local) experiences.

 Table of contents